$(\infty,1)$-Categorical Comprehension Schemes: Introduction

 Comprehension schemes arose as crucial notions in the early work on the foundations of set theory, and hence found expression in a large variety of foundational settings for mathematics.
 Particularly, they have been introduced to the context of categorical logic first by Lawvere and then by B\'{e}nabou in the 1970s.
-Hence, they have been studied in different forms and have been applied to many examples throughout the literature of category theory.
+Since, they have been studied in different forms and have been applied to many examples throughout the literature of category theory.
 The notion of a comprehension scheme as used in this paper is ultimately rooted in the Axiom scheme of Restricted Comprehension (often referred to as the Axiom scheme of Separation) which is part of the Zermelo-Fraenkel axiomatization of set theory.
 The scheme states that every definable subclass of a set is again a set.
-Or in other words, that the set theoretic universe satisfies every set theoretical comprehension scheme.
+Or in other words, that all sets in the set theoretic universe satisfy all set theoretical comprehension schemes.

-In very general non-rigorous terms, given a model $\mathbf{M}$ of some fragment of mathematics (this may be a model of set theory, some notion of category, some model of type theory, \dots) and some logical structure $S$ over $\mathbf{M}$ defined by external ``meta-mathematical'' means, we say that $\mathbf{M}$ satisfies the comprehension scheme associated to $S$ if this structure applied to any mathematical object $M$ in $\mathbf{M}$ can be internalized in $\mathbf{M}$.
-What any of these words exactly mean is very much context dependent, we refer to Table~\ref{tablecompintro} for the context at hand.